hansbuys/ehb-college-finder/README.md

 ## Installation

+Required for ElasticSearch configuration
+$ sudo sysctl -w vm.max_map_count=262144

 Building the image
 $ docker-compose build

 Start the services
 $ docker-compose up

+Or all in one:
+$ docker-compose up --build
+add -d to run in daemon mode
+$ docker-compose up --build -d

 Start the services in debug mode
 $ docker-compose -f docker-compose.yml -f docker-compose.debug.yml up